 - All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and link with the School Development Plan. - The Headteacher oversees the professional development of all teaching staff and teaching assistants.
-Training occurs during whole school training days, staff meetings

-- and by attending courses.
-Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - The SENCO regularly reviews staff training and SEND knowledge in order to recognise and address gaps within the school and for individuals. - The SENCo will explain the systems and structures in place around the school's SEN provision and practice and will discuss the needs of individual pupils to newly appointed teaching and support staff. - The SENCO regularly attends continuing professional development training courses and the Headteacher attends MAT SEND network meetings in order to keep up to date with local and national developments in SEND.
-The SENCo attends county SENCo network meetings. - Support Staff are encouraged to take an active part in all school training including those leading after-school clubs.
+Training occurs during whole school training days, staff meetings and by attending courses.
+Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - The SENCO regularly reviews staff training and SEND knowledge in order to recognise and address gaps within the school and for individuals. - The SENCo will explain the systems and structures in place around the school's SEN provision and practice and will discuss the needs of individual pupils with newly appointed teaching and support staff. - The SENCO regularly attends continuing professional development training courses and the Headteacher attends MAT SEND network meetings in order to keep up to date with local and national developments in SEND. - Support Staff are encouraged to take an active part in all school training including those who lead after-school clubs.